lmpham1/cool_ssg_generator/README.md

 ```

 #### For Anaconda users (optional)
-To quickly set up a virtual development environment with Anaconda, use the following commands in the project's root folder:
+If you want to quickly set up a virtual development environment with Anaconda, use the following commands in the project's root folder:
 ```console
 conda env create -f environment.yml conda activate ssg_env